Thinking about getting counseling support? 612-330-1707

 With all the challenges that the college years have to offer, most college students report feeling pretty “stressed out” at times.
 When the stress piles up too much, it can get in the way of daily and academic functioning.
 Counseling can help you find new ways to cope.
 Here at the Center for Wellness & Counseling, we believe that it is a sign of intelligence and strength to recognize when you may need help.

-•short-term individual counseling for currently enrolled students during fall and spring semester (up to 10 sessions each academic year)
+•short-term individual counseling for currently enrolled students during fall and spring semester

 •consultation and referral

 •sexual assault support

 •consultation to students concerned about a friend’s mental health